-\textbf{Model Inference Variability: }Further investigations into convolutional neural networks (CNNs) by Schl{\"o}gl et al. reveal that numerical deviations in calculations arise from variations in SIMD usage and convolution algorithms \citep{schloegl2023}.
-Their analysis serves as a foundation for our research, providing insight into how these deviations can be exploited in model inference time.

-\textbf{Model Training Variability: }Additionally, related research also shows big variances in model training in terms of accuracy and training time.
-Even after excluding variations introduced through random seeds, training configurations, deep learning libraries, and hardware factors, an accuracy difference of up to $2.9\%$ can be introduced through software implementation differences of deep learning \citep{pham2020}.
-Others formulate this problem as a repeatability problem and underline the non-determinism in the whole training stack greatly impacting model performance and safety \citep{zhuang2022,alahmari2020challenges}.
+This sets the groundwork for our hardware fingerprinting methods.
+However, their algorithm is inefficient due to the two phase setup and the remote phase has a success rate of only $28.25\%$ on CIFAR10.
+Our work improves this method with HSPI-BI, and we additionally propose a new method without the need of backward propagation (HSPI-LD).
+Further, we mainly target \GPU{}s, considering both white-box setup and black-box setup, and extensively perform evaluations on modern ML workloads like large language models.

-\textbf{Exploitation of Floating Point Inaccuracies: }Some other work has also emerged exploiting floating point inaccuracies, for example, against robustness verifiers of neural networks \citep{jia2021exploiting, zombori2021fooling}.
+\textbf{Exploitation of Floating Point Inaccuracies: }Some work has also emerged exploiting floating point inaccuracies, for example, against robustness verifiers of neural networks \citep{jia2021exploiting, zombori2021fooling}.
 They point out that errors in floating point can be used against verifiers that do not consider deviations in floating point computations.
-While Zombori et al. suggest adding small perturbations to the weights as an adhoc mitigation, they warn against other attacks using these deviations.
+Zombori et al. suggest adding small perturbations to the weights as an adhoc mitigation, they warn against other attacks using these deviations.
 As such, Clifford et al. for instance show that deviations in how specific operations are calculated on different hardware platforms can enable locking models to certain hardware \citep{clifford2024locking}.

-\textbf{Black-box LLM Model Identification: }Other works have focused on identifying the LLM model family from a black-box setting with only access to output text through semantic analysis \citep{iourovitski2024hide,pasquini2024llmmap,mcgovern2024your}, a variant where logit outputs are assumed \citep{yang2024fingerprint} or a more white-box setting where outputs from each layer can be accessed \citep{zeng2023huref,zhang2024reef}.
-Accuracies for distinguishing between model families in the black-box setting have been $72\%$ and $95\%$ with as little as 8 interactions \citep{iourovitski2024hide,pasquini2024llmmap} which shows that we can create a more white-box setting to start our LLM hardware platform inference with little probing.
+\textbf{Black-box LLM Model Identification: }Other works have focused on identifying the LLM model family in a black-box setting with only access to output text through semantic analysis \citep{iourovitski2024hide,pasquini2024llmmap,mcgovern2024your}, a variant where logit outputs are assumed \citep{yang2024fingerprint} or a more white-box setting where outputs from each layer can be accessed \citep{zeng2023huref,zhang2024reef}.
+Accuracies for distinguishing between model families in the black-box setting have been $72\%$ and $95\%$ with only 8 interactions \citep{iourovitski2024hide,pasquini2024llmmap}.